seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Not he, I hope.

 **IACHIMO**
-Not he: but yet heaven’s bounty towards him might
+Not he: but yet heaven's bounty towards him might
 Be used more thankfully.
-In himself, ’tis much;
+In himself, 'tis much;
 In you, which I account his beyond all talents,
 Whilst I am bound to wonder, I am bound
 To pity too.